 subodhnpushpak 2011:

-Microsoft Silverlight is an application framework
+Microsoft Silverlight is an application framework. the cool thing about it was

 for writing and running rich Internet applications,